 Being named as Executor of a deceased estate is often a challenging task, and while still grieving over the death of a loved family member or friend, the Executor has to organise the deceased affairs to ensure their Will is distributed according to law in the manner that the deceased has made known in the Will.

 Once a Grant of Probate is granted, monies are collected and forwarded to the deceased estate bank account.
-Once all funds have been collected, we will prepare a Statement of disbursements and reimbursements and monies to be paid to each beneficiary.
+When all funds have been collected, we will prepare a Statement of disbursements and reimbursements and monies to be paid to each beneficiary.

-No funds have to be paid to Guardian Wills, and Probate upfront, and the deceased estate pays for our services once money becomes available in the deceased estate bank account.
+No funds have to be paid to Guardian Wills and Probate upfront, and the deceased estate pays for our services once money becomes available in the deceased estate bank account.

 Our fees for a Grant of Probate and Estate Administration are usually between $3,500 and $7,500, depending on the work involved.

 Why do I need to make a Will?

 Families today can comprise of many members.
 Complications may arise in "blended families" - the his kids, her kids and our kids situations are increasingly common, and partners and ex-partners can add to the confusion.